 AI, when paired with insights, has enabled Dentsu Media’s teams to become more agile and holistic with their media planning and budgeting.

-The Dentsu team turned to AI to help scale these branding efforts further, using Video reach campaigns to maximise reach and brand awareness across video inventory.
-Video reach campaigns optimise video performance across skippable ads, non-skippable ads, and bumper ad inventory to get the highest maximum reach for a given budget and audience.
+The Dentsu team turned to AI to help scale these branding efforts further, using Video reach campaigns to maximize reach and brand awareness across video inventory.
+Video reach campaigns optimize video performance across skippable ads, non-skippable ads, and bumper ad inventory to get the highest maximum reach for a given budget and audience.

 “We’re investing in new disciplines to bring a strategic, full-funnel and cross-channel view to how we use AI,” said Bruce Williams, head of performance marketing, North America, for Dentsu Media.
 “We’ve had to remodel our mindset and our client’s mindset, because AI is often thought of as a replacement for something.
 It’s not.
 It actually enhances the work of our teams who operate holistically and navigate across channels and formats.”